2021 WNBA Playoffs: Full schedule, bracket, results, and how to watch

 The 2021 WNBA Playoffs are in full swing.
-See below for results from rounds one and two, an updated playoff bracket and schedule, plus TV channel info for the semifinal round.
+See below for results from rounds one and two, an updated playoff bracket and schedule, plus TV channel details for the semifinal round.

 Quick refresher: How do the WNBA Playoffs work?